 Introducing our guest blogger:

-We are happy to introduce our guest blogger to you!
-She is a delightful young mom of two little children and a caring Plunket Nurse, Alma Stanley.
-She graciously and practically supports new moms in taking care of their babies in and around Auckland.
-In this blog, Alma shares on understanding babies’ cues and how new parents can both understand and enjoy communicating with and caring for their precious bundle of joy!
+Alma Stanley, our guest blogger is a a caring Plunket Nurse and delightful young mom of two little kids.
+She practically supports new moms in taking care of their babies in and around Auckland.
+In this blog, Alma shares on understanding babies’ cues and how new parents can both understand and enjoy communicating with and caring for their precious newborn baby!

 Our little humans are so precious and very expressive from the moment they are born!
 Your little one’s body language is a way to you let you know how he or she is feeling and what their needs are from you.

 Every baby is different and unique.
 Each baby develops his or her own type and combination of signs to tell you what he/she wants.
 Eventually you will understand and learn your baby’s distinct cues and what those cues mean about your baby’s feelings / emotions.
 As you get to know your baby, as days go by, you will be able to work out the best way to respond to your baby's cues and signals.

 Let us look at some cues and body languages of babies and what they mean.

 - The following are the signs of tiredness in babies.
 Jerky movements, fussiness, sucking finger, staring into the distance, yawning and not interested in playing or interacting with people.